Last Updated on

 Here are some non-surgical treatment options:

-Sometimes certain orthotic devices may be suggested to improve the foot function and support the foot structure or provide arch support for flat feet for kids.
+- Orthotic Devices – Sometimes, the use of certain orthotic devices may be recommended to improve the foot function and support the foot structure or provide support to the arch for flat feet in kids.

 2. Surgical Treatment